 Markets

-After examining the product, I came to the conclusion that the Travel Accelerator is the most suited for transport companies and hotels.
-Such markets as airports and tour operators may expect more than the product currently provides.
+After examining the product, I came to the conclusion that Travel Accelerator is most suited for transport companies and hotels.
+Markets such as airports and tour operators may expect more than the product currently provides.

-It is assumed in the travel accelerator architecture that all data are in the local database and it costs almost nothing to pull it in different combination and with a required rate.
+It is assumed in the Travel Accelerator architecture that all data is in the local database and that it costs almost nothing to pull it in different combinations and at the required rate.

-Tour operators and airports can use the external booking services, such as Amadeus or Sabre, rather than direct connection to service providers.
-The providers like Amadeus or Sabre don’t share raw data with travel companies.
-They provide APIs to pull the data, every request is not free.
-Both in terms of money you need to pay to them and resources you need to have for that.
-Travel Accelerator is not designed to work with the remote data providers.
-All flight schedule information, as well as all possible routes, segments and prices, are to be loaded into the system for the ticket booking, the same is for accommodation availability data for the hotel booking module.
+Tour operators and airports can use external booking services, such as Amadeus or Sabre, rather than direct connections to service providers.
+Providers like Amadeus or Sabre don’t share raw data with travel companies.
+They provide APIs to pull the data, and every request is not free, both in terms of the money you need to pay them and the resources you need to have for that.
+Travel Accelerator is not designed to work with remote data providers.
+All flight schedule information, as well as all possible routes, segments, and prices, must be loaded into the system for ticket booking.
+The same applies to accommodation availability data for the hotel booking module.

 Major components

-There are two major modules of Travel Accelerator by far:
+There are two major modules of Travel Accelerator so far:

 - Ticket booking